MWatty/Peaches-n-Green/README.md

 ## Testing

 * Cannot get the prettier function to work updated it but still not working.
-Checked on Slack could not find the answer.
-Will ask a Tutor tomorrow.
+Checked on Slack appears there is an issue with it (06/12/2020).

+* When checking the footer to ensure that it was responsive on all devices, I noted that the dots between the website links did not look streamlined on mobile devices.
+Need to potentially create a media query for this to ensure that it has a streamlined appearance.
+Also potentially will remove the social media links in the header on mobile devices to ensure it doesnt look too busy.
+Galaxy Fold, Surface Duo,Iphone X, Iphone 6,7,8, Iphone 5, Pixel 2xl, Pixel 2, Galaxy S5, Moto 4 - both

 ## Deployment